typ3B/BAT_Farmer/README.md

 # BAT_Farmer
-This code will allow the atmega32u4 to hunt and gather basic attention token.
+This code will allow the atmega32u4 to guess an amazon giftcard code.